We are reader supported. If you buy through the links on our website, we may earn a small commission at no additional cost to you. Learn more.

 Yes, they do.

 If a spark plug is worn out or clogged due to carbon deposits, the voltage supplied to it will not be enough to create a spark.
-If the spark plug does not fire continuously, some of the fuel will not be combusted, which results in the engine misfires, poor fuel economy and even engine backfire.
+If the spark plug does not fire continuously, some of the fuel will not be combusted, which results in engine misfires, poor fuel economy, loss in horsepower and even engine backfire.
 A clean and healthy spark plug is key to superior engine performance.

 What are cold and hot spark plugs?